-In other words, you can beat the hell out of stuff made of urethane, which makes it an ideal material to make bumper plates out of.
+In other words, you can beat the heck out of stuff made of urethane, which makes it an ideal material to make bumper plates out of.

 All that amazing durability comes at a cost though.
 Urethane bumper plates are currently much more expensive than equivalent plates made of rubber.

 In addition to durability, urethane can bond with coloring agents more easily, which makes for some incredibly vibrant color in the current crop of urethane plate offerings.

 One other benefit of urethane bumper plates worth mentioning is their complete lack of odor.

 New rubber bumper plates will typically have a “new tire” smell that can linger for quite a while, so odorless urethane plates are a great option for those who are sensitive to strong smells.